slinkydeveloper/slinkydeveloper.github.io/source/_posts/2019-02-13-Debts-Manager-Tutorial-Vert-x-Web-API-Contract-Service.md

 - Correctly routes the requests to the right operation handlers by generating the correct `Route` instances
 - Has the required security handlers mounted in the right `Route`s

-{%fi /images/tutorial-debts-manager/vertx-web-2.png, Vert.x Web & Vert.x Web API Contract example architecture, Example architecture using Vert.x Web & Vert.x Web API Contract %}
+{% img /images/tutorial-debts-manager/vertx-web-2.png "Example architecture using Vert.x Web & Vert.x Web API Contract" %}

 **Vert.x Web API Service** is a code generator based on concept of [Vert.x Service Proxy](https://vertx.io/docs/vertx-service-proxy/java/).
 An [event bus](https://vertx.io/docs/vertx-core/java/#event_bus) service is a Java interface that helps you to define in a more natural way an event bus message consumer.
 This approach leads to different benefits like the straightforward process to test a message consumer like any other Java class.
 As every EB event consumer, a service can inhabit inside the same verticle or it can be deployed in another application somewhere else in your microservices network.
 You can use the Vert.x Web API Service in order to mix Contract Driven capabilites provided by Vert.x WAC and these event bus service features.
  When you use EB API Services, you don't put the business logic inside the `Route` handlers, but you can distribute it inside different services.
 Then by using Vert.x WAC, you can manage the linking between these services and the `Router` instance

-{%fi /images/tutorial-debts-manager/vertx-web-3.png, Vert.x Web/Vert.x Web API Contract/Vert.x Web API Service example architecture, Example architecture using Vert.x Web & Vert.x Web API Contract & Vert.x Web API Service %}
+{% img /images/tutorial-debts-manager/vertx-web-3.png "Example architecture using Vert.x Web & Vert.x Web API Contract & Vert.x Web API Service" %}

 ## Define the API Services